malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 ![evaluation loop](files/Cooperative-competitive-systems-evaluation-loop.png)

-# A Review of Auto-Decoders
+# A Review of Auto-Encoding

 Within the _Distributed Architecture_ section of [[Biological basis for proto AGI]], I suggest how the theories of predictive coding, replicated units, and distributed collaboration through competition create a unified model of neocortex architecture.